Stamp duty: United Kingdom

 "Stamp Duty Reserve Tax" (SDRT) was introduced on agreements to transfer certain shares and other securities in 1986, albeit with a relief for intermediaries such as market makers and large banks that are members of a qualifying exchange.
 "Stamp Duty Land Tax" (SDLT), a new transfer tax derived from stamp duty, was introduced for land and property transactions from 1 December 2003.
 SDLT is not a stamp duty, but a form of self-assessed transfer tax charged on "land transactions".

 On 24 March 2010, Chancellor Alistair Darling introduced two significant changes to UK Stamp Duty Land Tax.
 For first-time buyers purchasing a property under £250,000, Stamp Duty Land Tax was abolished for the next two years.
 This measure was offset by a rise from 4% to 5% in Stamp Duty Land Tax on residential properties costing more than £1 million.

 Further reforms were announced in December 2014, so that rates are now paid only on the part of the property price within each tax band.

 In the 2015 Autumn Statement the Chancellor announced that buyers of second homes (whether Buy to let or holiday homes) would pay an additional 3% with effect from April 2016.

-The Budget 2017 abolished Stamp Duty for first-time home buyers in England and Wales purchasing homes up to £300,000, saving first-time buyers up to £5,000.
-Additionally first-time buyers spending up to £500,000 will only pay Stamp Duty @ 5% on the amount in excess of £300,000.
-Those spending over £500,000 will pay full Stamp Duty.
+The Budget in 2017 abolished stamp duty for first-time home buyers in England and Wales purchasing homes up to £300,000, saving first-time buyers up to £5,000.
+Additionally, first-time buyers spending up to £500,000 will only pay stamp duty at 5% on the amount in excess of £300,000.
+Those spending over £500,000 will pay full stamp duty.

 Government defines first-time buyers as "... an individual or individuals who have never owned an interest in a residential property in the United Kingdom or anywhere else in the world and who intends to occupy the property as their main residence."

 Stamp Duty Land Tax only applies throughout England and Northern Ireland.
-In Scotland, SDLT was replaced by Land and Buildings Transaction Tax on April 1, 2015.
+In Scotland, SDLT was replaced by Land and Buildings Transaction Tax on 1 April 2015.
 In Wales, Land Transaction Tax was introduced in May 2018.